felipetavares/felipetavares/README.md

 I like understanding how everything works under the hood from transistors and CPU microcode 🔬 to large distributed systems.

-My biggest passions in software development are around embedded and graphics.
+My biggest passions in software development are around embedded, compilers and graphics.

 > Need help solving hard problems?
 [Mail me!][mail]